orlandocarnate/rpg-game/README.md

     ```
     if ($("#charactersLeft").children('.card').length > 0) {
     ```
+* I ended not using the children length function.
+I did a count card variable instead.
+If the cards that are left is equal to zero then player wins.

 * For loop works with objects in an array **DO NOT WORK IN jQUERY**